abe-winter/task-inbox/operations.md

 On my android device, I turned off background optimization for chrome.
 (Long press -> info -> battery -> top radio button).
 This *seems* to make things better.
 My test case is swipe-quit, wait a few minutes, send a push.

-- I'm not sure what happens if the device is restarted and the browser
+- I'm not sure what happens if the device is restarted and the browser has not been started yet
-- But I'm not sure what happens on mobile if these are sent while offline for a long time
+- Not sure what happens on mobile if these are sent while offline for a long time

 In general this isn't a reliable channel.
 See roadmap item on notifications.